Mariem-Ben-Salah/Demo---Autmation/README.md

 4. Run those commands for the _requirement.txt_ `pip3 install --upgrade -r requirements.txt --target python/lib/python3.8/site-packages/` and `zip -r -9 dependencies.zip python`
 5. Add _dependencies.zip_ as a lambda layer
 6. Deploy the Lambda function to your AWS account.
+7. Check the # TO DO
-7. Add an _API Gateway_ as a trigger to your Lambda.
+8. Add an _API Gateway_ as a trigger to your Lambda.
-8. Set up a Slash Command to trigger the Lambda function when wanted.
+9. Set up a Slash Command to trigger the Lambda function when wanted.

 After setting up, you can run the automation process with the command: #0B49D6 /demo DD.MM HH:SS For Example :